jacekd81/engineering-management/README.md

   - Minimize dependencies
   - Headcount planning won’t map to your plans
 - Basecamp's [Shape Up: Stop Running in Circles and Ship Work that Matters](https://basecamp.com/shapeup)
-  - Backlogs are a big weight we don’t need to carry.
+  - Backlogs are a big weight we don’t need to carry. (on this topic: [when you work in six week cycles, later means another time](https://x.com/jasonfried/status/1873850796359770584))
   - Important ideas come back
   - Choosing the right cycle length (six weeks)
   - Assign projects, not tasks